fluxninja/aperture/docs/content/self-hosting/architecture.md

 Existing etcd and
 [scalable Prometheus](https://promlabs.com/blog/2021/10/14/promql-vendor-compatibility-round-three)
-installations can be reused to minimize operational overhead and to integrate into existing monitoring infrastructure.
+installations can be reused to integrate into existing monitoring infrastructure.

 <Zoom>